cerminar/ntuple-analysis/README.md

 (`lsvirtualenv` is your friend in case you forgot the name).

-## HGCAL L1 TPG analysis
+## Running the analysis

-`python analyzeHgcalL1Tntuple.py -f cfg/default.yaml -i cfg/datasets/ntp_v68C.yaml -c decoded_tk -s doubleele_flat1to100_PU200 -n 3000 -d 2`

-see:
+The main script is `analyzeHgcalL1Tntuple.py`:

 `python analyzeHgcalL1Tntuple.py --help`

-for the details.
+An example of how to run it:

+`python analyzeHgcalL1Tntuple.py -f cfg/default.yaml -i cfg/datasets/ntp_v68C.yaml -c single_empart_guns_egvalid -s doubleele_flat1to100_PU200 -n 300 -d 2`

 ### Configuration file
 The configuration is handled by 2 yaml files.